jakub-bochenski/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_datadog.md

 If you do not observe any traces appearing in Datadog, consider the following steps for resolution:

 - Logging: Examine logs from Tyk API Gateway and from the OpenTelemetry Collector for any issues or warnings that might provide insights.
 - Data Ingestion Delays: Be patient, as there could be some delay in data ingestion.
-Wait for 10 seconds to see if traces eventually appear, as this is the timeout we have configured in the batch processing of the OpenTelemetry collector in step 1.
+Wait for 10 seconds to see if traces eventually appear, as this is the timeout we have configured in the batch processing of the OpenTelemetry collector within step 1.